Sign up to receive e-newsletters, discounts and promotions

 Festival admission applies: $12/adults, $10/seniors, $5/children ages 5-12.
 Learn more at powellgardens.org/butterfly.

 This event will be held on August 1-3 and August 8-10 ONLY.

-The French Heritage Festival celebrates the 300 years of French culture in America from Quebec to New Orleans and recognizes the greatest concentration of French Colonial architecture in North America that exists in Ste.
+The French Heritage Festival celebrates the 300 years of French culture in America, from Quebec to New Orleans.
+The greatest concentration of French Colonial architecture in North America exists in Ste.
 Genevieve.

 Featuring over 100 arts and crafts booths, plus hands-on exhibits and special attractions, Ste.
 Genevieve’s annual Jour de Fete celebration is the premier arts and crafts fair in the Midwest and a weekend you don’t want to miss.

 As the first European settlement in Missouri, Ste.
 Genevieve has long been home to talented artisans and craftsmen and its French Colonial atmosphere provides a perfect setting for this annual event in the Historic District downtown.
 Address shown is Ste.
 Genevieve Welcome Center.